-- 1. The student must file a written academic appeal with the Director of Instructional Support.
+- 1. The student must file a written academic appeal with the Director of Instructional Support using the Academic Appeal Form.
+The Academic Appeal Form may be downloaded from the Point University website, and/or may be emailed to a student upon request.
 NOTE: The appeal request MUST be received within five weeks from the day that the grade was officially posted for student viewing.
 The University will not consider appeals filed after that date. - 2.
 Upon receipt of the appeal, the Director of Instructional Support may speak to the instructor, the student, or both in an effort to resolve the issue.
 After investigating the appeal, the Director of Instructional Support will make a written response (either by letter or email) to the student within 7 days of receipt of the written Academic Appeals Form. - 3.
-If the Director of Instructional Support is not able to resolve the complaint, or the student is still not satisfied that the complaint has been resolved, the student may request that the written appeal be forwarded to Vice President for Academic Affairs. - 4.
-Upon receipt of the request, the Vice President for Academic Affairs will forward the written Academic Appeal Form to the Academic Appeals Committee for consideration.
+If the Director of Instructional Support is not able to resolve the complaint, or the student is still not satisfied that the complaint has been resolved, the student may request that the written appeal be forwarded to the Vice President of Academic Affairs. - 4.
+Upon receipt of the request, the Vice President of Academic Affairs will forward the written Academic Appeal Form to the Academic Appeals Committee for consideration.
 The committee may convene a hearing in which the student may present his/her case for the appeal.
 Students are allowed to bring any written documentation, witnesses, or other materials that supports their case.
 NOTE: An academic appeal hearing is not an official judicial hearing and therefore no legal representation is permitted.
 Appeals that are governed by institutional or academic policies or by any applicable federal, state, or local law may be decided by the committee without the convening of a hearing. - 5.
 The Academic Appeals Committee will respond to the student in writing concerning the disposition of the appeal within 10 days of the hearing date.
 The decision of the Academic Appeals Committee is final.